AdaCore/training_material/courses/fundamentals_of_ada/140_access_types.rst

 -------------------------------------

 * Sometimes it is OK to use unsafe accesses to data
-* `'Unchecked_Access` allows access to a variable of an incompatible accessibility level
+* :ada:`'Unchecked_Access` allows access to a variable of an incompatible accessibility level
 * Beware of potential problems!

    .. code:: Ada